Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 In the front-end, in AppContext.js, created an async function to createjob and post an axios request to the server with the correct authentication (bearer token).
+-In the front-end, in AppContext.js, created an async function to createjob and post an axios request to the server with the correct authentication (bearer token).
 Request uses state values that will be updated by the add job form.
 </br>
 </br>